nsubordin81/educational-python-variants/Research.md

 ### Interoperability

-Sometimes it is desirable to embed python scripts inside of a slightly lower level language like Java or C#, have python compile to something that a javascript engine could run
+Sometimes it is desirable to embed python scripts inside of a slightly lower level language like Java or C#, have python compile to something that a Javascript engine could run

 ### Types

 Compilation for static type checking for speed has not been historically high on the list for standard python, but Cython is being used for essentially this, compiling a python superset language that gives you tools for manual type declaration and optimization options down to optimized C instructions.
 Numba is another compiler that aims to do this, though instead of compilation it is interpreted and uses llvm and jit to speed up segements of your code.
-A good comparison is on this blog post: http://stephanhoyer.com/2015/04/09/numba-vs-cython-how-to-choose/
+A good comparison is on this blog post: http://stephanhoyer.com/2015/04/09/numba-vs-Cython-how-to-choose/

 Also of interest to the topic of typing would be Guido Van Rossum's talk on the approach to typing in python 3 at PyCon 2015 https://www.youtube.com/watch?v=2wDvzy6Hgxg&t=1012s .
 This approach at the time was being considered internally for program correctness and other concerns type systems could assist with more than it was about speed, and it was being conducted independently of the influence of alternative python implementations.